A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Well-posedness of the model

-\begin{remark}{Periodically non-autonomous systems.} In the case of non-autonomous sources with a period $\mathcal{T}$, it is possible to follow similar arguments as in Theorem \ref{theorem} to show that a time-periodic set of solutions exists for any parameters.
+\begin{remark}{Periodically non-autonomous systems.} In the case of time-dependent sources and boundary data with a period $\mathcal{T}$, it is possible to follow similar arguments as in Theorem \ref{theorem} to show that a time-periodic set of solutions exists for any parameters.
 The structure of this proof would be to create a time-$\mathcal{T}$ Poincar\'e map of the original PDEs.
 Since the equations are parabolic, they have a smoothing effect that would allow one to show that the map's embedding is compact by the Rellich lemma.
 The Schauder-Tychonoff fixed point theorem would then guarantee the existence of a fixed point for the time-$\mathcal{T}$ map.
 Since the same steps can be followed for any starting point, this would prove the existence of a time-$\mathcal{T}$-periodic solution.
-Furthermore, if the forcing is weak with respect to the diffusion, it should be possible to show in this case that a time-periodic solution is stable in much the same way as we prove Theorem \ref{theorem:2}(iii) in this work. \end{remark}
+Furthermore, if the forcing and boundary data are weak with respect to the diffusion, it should be possible to show in this case that a time-periodic solution is stable in much the same way as we prove Theorem \ref{theorem:2}(iii) in this work. \end{remark}

-Indeed, we see numerical evidence of remark \ref{remark:3}.
-For example, in figure~\ref{fig:realistic}, a time-periodic forcing with a yearly period in the velocity field and surface forcing results in a stable time-periodic solution, with the same period.
+Indeed, we see numerical evidence of Remark \ref{remark:3}.
+For example, in Figure~\ref{fig:realistic}, a time-periodic forcing with a yearly period in the velocity field and surface forcing results in a stable time-periodic solution, with the same period.